-Abdominal area and waist are subjected to lots of changes throughout our lives more than other areas in the body.
+The abdominal area and waist are subjected to a lot of changes throughout our lives, more than any other region in the body.

-The skin and the muscles get subjected to changes due to weight loss and gain, pregnancy and other experiences which can all take a toll on the skin, muscles, and other tissues of the midsection.
+The skin and muscles are subjected to changes due to weight loss and gain, pregnancy and other experiences which can all take a toll on the skin, muscles, and other tissues of the midsection.

-This cosmetic procedure is rapidly becoming more common as individuals clearly see the ability of surgeons to shape the body and improve their self-esteem.
+The tummy tuck cosmetic procedure is rapidly becoming more common as individuals see the ability of surgeons to shape the body and improve their self-esteem.

-This surgery is not an alternative to weight loss, it should be a last resort for those individuals who have done their best to eliminate the extra skin but just cannot seem to accomplish their aesthetic goals.
+Tummy tuck surgery in Melbourne is not an alternative to weight loss; it should be a last resort for those individuals who have done their best to eliminate the extra skin but cannot seem to accomplish their aesthetic goals.
 Chelsea Cosmetics are well experienced in this procedure and are well equipped to answer any questions you may have if this procedure is something you are considering.

-Women who have excessive skin laxity, stretch marks and weak abdominal muscles after a year or more of giving birth.
+- Women who have excessive skin laxity, stretch marks, and weak abdominal muscles after a year or more from giving birth

-Patient with excessive fat in the abdominal area with moderate to severe skin laxity.
-In these cases liposuction by itself will leave the patient with excessive unsightly skin.
+- Patient with excessive fat in the abdominal area with moderate to severe skin laxity.
+In these cases, the liposuction procedure by itself will leave the patient with excessive unsightly skin

-Sever heart disease, Diabetics, morbid obesity and future plans for pregnancy.
+- Severe heart disease, diabetics, morbid obesity and plans for pregnancy